Eand00/TJK/Master_Trainer_Frontend/user-guide-frontend.md

 - V-Uninon specific rules
 - Regular pokemon rules
 ```
-At the bottom of the page there is a <a>link</a> that brings to the complete regulation.
+At the bottom of the page there is a link that brings to the complete regulation.